 if you choose to stay Uptown, you'll need to travel a bit to reach the Quarter.
 Although most hotels favored by visitors are in the French Quarter, Central Business District (CBD), or Warehouse District, there are also good options that are farther afield.

 The French Quarter is a destination in itself.
-With fascinating architecture, vibrant nightlife, shopping, and incredible restaurants, you could spend a week in New Orleans without leaving its confines.
+With fascinating architecture, vibrant nightlife, shopping, and incredible restaurants, you could spend several days without leaving its confines.